dentist in detroit, MI

 Differences Between Dental Cleanings and Exams

 While both dental cleanings and exams are preventive, they serve different purposes.
 A cleaning focuses on removing debris and staining from the teeth, improving aesthetics and preventing disease.
 The exam, however, involves a more in-depth look at dental and oral health, identifying underlying problems that may require immediate attention or long-term monitoring.
+It's also worth noting that both dental cleanings and exams are often covered by dental insurance, making them accessible and affordable preventive care options.

 Preparing for Your Dental Appointment

-Before your dental exam, it's important to prepare for your visit.
+Before your dental exam, it’s important to prepare for your visit.
 Patients with certain health conditions might need to take antibiotics beforehand to prevent infections.
 If dental visits make you anxious, discuss this with your dentist—they can provide strategies to help you relax.
+Discussing any other oral health problems you may have experienced can help your dentist provide comprehensive care.

 Proactive Communication